Gwen Lux

-Gwen Lux Creighton professionally Gwen Lux, (1908–2001) was an American sculptor known for her abstraction and frequently constructed from polyester resin concrete and metals.
-She was among America’s pioneer women sculptors.
+Gwen Lux Creighton, professionally Gwen Lux, (1908–1986) was an American sculptor known for her abstraction and frequently constructed from polyester resin concrete and metals.
+She was among America's pioneer women sculptors.

 Biography

-Gwen Wickerts was born in Chicago, Illinois on November 17, 1908.
+Gwen Wickerts was born on November 17, 1908, in Chicago, Illinois.

 She began her art studies in Detroit at age 14, taking classes with potter, Mary Chase Perry Stratton at Pewabic Pottery.
-She later studied at Wicker School of Fine Art and Art League of Detroit between 1923–1926.
+She later studied at Wicker School of Fine Art and Art League of Detroit between 1923 and 1926.
 Followed by a year of study at Maryland Institute College of Art (MICA) from 1926 until 1927, and at the School of the Museum of Fine Arts, Boston from 1927 until 1928.
+She studied in Austria, and with Ivan Meštrović, 1930 to 1931.
 In 1933, she received a Guggenheim Fellowship for Fine Art.

 Lux lived and worked in Detroit, Michigan in the early part of her career, and then moved to Honolulu, Hawaii in 1973.

 Her first marriage was to fellow sculptor Eugene "Gene" J. Lux, which ended in divorce.
 In 1959, she married Thomas Hawk Creighton, a longtime editor of Progressive Architecture magazine.
 Thomas Hawk Creighton died in 1984 in Hawaii.
-In 1986, Lux married, to her longtime friend and companion Jerome R. Wallace, a well-known artist who created batiks using natural dyes found in the local environment on the island of Kauai, Hawaii.
+In 1986, Lux married her longtime friend and companion Jerome R. Wallace, a well-known artist who created batiks using natural dyes found in the local environment on the island of Kauai, Hawaii.
+In March 1986, the Soho Too Gallery in Honolulu, Hawaii held an exhibition for both Jerome Wallace and Gwen Lux.